twolfson/speaker-submissions/fluent-2014/README.md

 - [x] No

 > Diversity is one of the factors we seriously consider when reviewing proposals as we seek to broaden our speaker roster

+## O'Reilly Author

+> If you are an author or content contributor at O’Reilly, please fill in the name of your main O’Reilly editorial contact

 ## Did someone recommend or encourage you to submit a proposal?